jieguann/WebAR.rocks.train/README.md

 A full documentation of the training script API is forthcoming.
 For now, feel free to adapt one of the provided scripts in `/trainingScripts/` to suit your needs.

+### Object tracking limitations

+#### Object shape

+The target object must have an aspect ratio between 1/2.5 and 2.5.
+An object with an aspect ratio of 1 fits into a square (equal width and height).
+For example, the standard Red Bull can has an aspect ratio of 2.5 (height/diameter).

+Elongated objects, such as a fork, a pen, or a knife, do not meet this requirement.
+In such cases, it may be easier to target only a specific part of the object (e.g., the end of the fork).
+We only detect objects that fully fit within the camera's field of view (i.e., objects that are not partially visible).

+#### Object materials

+Highly reflective objects, such as shiny metallic items, are harder to detect.
+Similarly, refractive materials are more challenging due to their high variability.

+#### Object 3D Model

+The 3D model should be in one of the following file formats: .OBJ, .GLTF, or .GLB.
+The textures should have power-of-two dimensions, and their highest dimension (width or height) must be 2048 pixels or less.

+If necessary, the 3D model should embed the PBR textures (typically the metallic-roughness texture).

+We provide 3D modelling support.

+#### Multiple objects

+We can train a neural network to detect multiple objects simultaneously.
+The first detected object is then tracked (we currently do not support simultaneous multi-object tracking).

+We have not yet tested the system's limitations.
+The more objects you need to detect and track, the less accurate the neural network becomes, and this also depends on the similarity between the objects.
+It works reliably with three objects; for more than three, you will need to conduct additional tests.

+#### Generatization vs specification

+The more generic the object, the more challenging the task becomes.
+For instance, detecting a generic lighter is more difficult than detecting a specific lighter model.
+If you require a neural network that generalizes extensively, you must use multiple 3D models for the same target and apply *material tweakers* to randomly alter certain materials.

 ### Tutorials

 A tutorial is included in this repository to help you get started:

 * [A Dragon Lights a Lighter](/tutorials/lighter_dragon_AR_webapp)

+More to come!
+Stay tuned by following us on [Linkedin](https://www.linkedin.com/company/webar-rocks) or [X](https://x.com/WebARRocks).

 ### About the Code